Welcome to ellisposner.com.

 If you are here you most likely received a flyer from me or saw an ad or video online.
 This is a private page and you will not find a link to it on the main navigation menu.

-I invited you here to tell you about a special offer that can save you thousands of dollars in closing costs when I am the agent who represents you when you purchase a home.
+I invited you here to tell you about a special offer that can save you thousands of dollars when I am the agent who represents you when you purchase a home.

-I will credit 1% of the purchase price of the home you buy to pay for your closing costs.
-This will save you thousands of dollars.
-And you get the benefit of my track record of success.
+Not only do you save you thousands of dollars, you also get the benefit of my track record of success.
 I have already helped hundreds of other buyers including first time buyers and want to help you too.

-The rebate comes directly from my commission - which is paid for by the seller, and handled through escrow.
+The rebate comes directly from my commission, which is paid for by the seller, and handled through escrow.
+There are certain restrictions which are discussed below.

 WHAT ARE CLOSING COSTS?